Peter Brook

 Peter Stephen Paul Brook (21 March 1925 – 2 July 2022) was an English theatre and film director.
+Widely regarded as one of the greatest and most influential figures in the history of twentieth-century theatre, (Note: Attributed to multiple sources.) he has received various accolades, including two Tony Awards, the Praemium Imperiale, the Prix Italia and the Europe Theatre Prize.
+In 2021, he was awarded India's Padma Shri.

+Brook was based in France from the early 1970s, where he founded an international theatre company, playing in developing countries, in an approach of great simplicity.
 He worked first in England, from 1945 at the Birmingham Repertory Theatre, from 1947 at the Royal Opera House, and from 1962 for the Royal Shakespeare Company (RSC).
 With them, he directed the first English-language production in 1964 of Marat/Sade by Peter Weiss, which was transferred to Broadway in 1965 and won the Tony Award for Best Play, and Brook was named Best Director.
-He also directed films such as an iconic version of Lord of the Flies in 1963.

-Brook was based in France from the early 1970s, where he founded an international theatre company, playing in developing countries, in an approach of great simplicity.
-He was often referred to as "our greatest living theatre director".
-He won multiple Emmy Awards, a Laurence Olivier Award, the Japanese Praemium Imperiale, the Prix Italia and the Europe Theatre Prize.
-In 2021, he was awarded India's Padma Shri.

-Life and career
+He co-founded the International Centre for Theatre Research in 1970, and was its artistic director until 2008.

+Brook's feature film credits included screen versions of plays like The Beggar's Opera (1953), Marat/Sade (1966), King Lear (1971), and The Mahabharata (1989); and literary adaptations such as Seven Days...
+Seven Nights (1960) with Jeanne Moreau, and Lord of the Flies (1963).

 Early years and education

 Brook was born on 21 March 1925 in the Bedford Park area of Chiswick, the second son of Simon Brook and his wife Ida (Judelson), both Lithuanian Jewish immigrants from Latvia.
 The family home was at 27 Fairfax Road, Turnham Green.
 His elder brother Alexis became a psychiatrist and psychotherapist.
 His first cousin was Valentin Pluchek, chief director of the Moscow Satire Theatre.

 Brook was educated at Westminster School, Gresham's School, and Magdalen College, Oxford, where he studied languages until 1945.
-Brook was excused from military service during World War II due to childhood illness.
+He was excused from military service during World War II due to childhood illness.

+Career

 England

 Brook directed Marlowe's Dr Faustus, his first production, in 1943 at the Torch Theatre in London, followed at the Chanticleer Theatre in 1945 with a revival of Cocteau's The Infernal Machine.
 He was engaged from 1945 as stage director at the Birmingham Repertory Theatre (BRT).
 Hired by BRT director Barry Jackson when he was just twenty years old, Jackson described Brook as "the youngest earthquake I've known".